SharjeelAliBCS/2501_project/README.md

 13. If 20 enemies reach the base, it's game over.
 14. press escape to pause the game, then click to go back

+### Tips

+1. Any buttons with an exit symbol (orange x) is non functional and should be assumed to be.

+2. Cannot yet buy creeps from left shop.

+3. Game does not end when hp<=0, again for testing purposes.
+4. For now, both towers and creep are free, this will be changed soon.

+## Screenshots

+## Credits

+**David Neudorf**

+Roles:
+Path planning, graph setup, map rendering, enemies, gameplay

+**Sharjeel Ali**

+Roles:
+Art Director, AI, towers,particles

+**Raul Rodriguez Azurdia**

+Roles:
+map loading, HUD, main menu,tower selection